chinsonyeh/LilyGo/README.md

 # Minecraft Bedrock Server Manager (LilyGo)

-This project provides a multi-version management tool for Minecraft Bedrock servers on Windows, featuring a Tkinter-based graphical user interface (`LilyGo.py`) for easy server administration and a helper script (`run_bedrock_server.py`) for command-line operations and NSSM-based service management.
+This project provides a multi-version management tool for Minecraft Bedrock servers on Windows, featuring a Tkinter-based graphical user interface (`LilyGo.pyw`) for easy server administration and a helper script (`run_bedrock_server.py`) for command-line operations and NSSM-based service management.

 ## Features